 Can I leave my cat alone with an automatic laser toy?

 Supervised sessions are always better, but automatic laser toys are generally fine for short periods as long as your cat has physical toys nearby to "catch" when the session ends.
-Look for models with auto-off timers, and check in on your cat's body language regularly to ensure they're enjoying it and not becoming fixated.
+Look for models with auto-off timers, and check in on your cat's body language regularly to make sure they're enjoying it rather than becoming fixated.